 - You can use a current, popular framework.
 Targeting gRPC means you get to work with a popular, open-source framework backed by both Microsoft and Google, two of the largest companies in the industry.
 Finding developers familiar with gRPC will be easier and less expensive in the long term.

 The sooner you replace WCF, the more flexibility you will have later.
-With a modern framework like gRPC in place, you can make other changes for your application without needing to consider whether it would work with .NET Framework.
+With a modern framework like gRPC in place, you can make other changes to your application without considering whether it would work with .NET Framework.
 This gives you way more flexibility when considering other frameworks to work with or changing how you host your application.